• Home

 • Contact US

 What changed: The Drug Supply Chain Security Act (DSCSA) is now being enforced at the medical practice level.
-Any practice that purchases, stores, or administers drug products in-office is subject to FDA supply chain compliance inspections not just manufacturers, wholesale distributors, and retail pharmacies.
-Rheumatology practices that administer high-cost biologics and infusion therapies in-office are directly in scope, and the documentation standards the FDA now evaluates go well beyond what most practices currently maintain.
+Any practice that purchases, stores, or administers drug products in-office is subject to FDA supply chain compliance inspections—not just manufacturers, wholesale distributors, and retail pharmacies.
+Rheumatology practices that engage in biologics administration, particularly those administering high-cost biologics and infusion therapies in-office, are directly in scope.
+The documentation standards that the FDA now evaluates go well beyond what most practices currently maintain.

 The Drug Products at Issue in Rheumatology Practices